au-ts/libvmm/README.md

 If you do not have Homebrew installed, you can install it [here](https://brew.sh/).

+It should be noted that while the examples in libvmm can be built on macOS, if you need to do anything such as compile a custom Linux kernel image or a guest root file system for developing your own system, you will probably have less friction on a Linux machine.

 ```sh
 # Note that you should make sure that the LLVM tools are in your path after running
 # the install command.
 Homebrew does not do it automatically but does print out a